 The Boston Mountaineering Committee’s annual Ice Climbing Program teaches waterfall ice climbing and technical mountaineering skills to students with outdoor rock climbing experience.
 We focus on the equipment, techniques, and practices that are useful on the mountains and crags of New England as well as ice climbing areas worldwide.
 Our program is entirely volunteer run and offers new climbers the opportunity to meet and learn from our community of climbing enthusiasts.

 The first lecture is open to all prospective students.
 It will provide an overview of the program and you'll get a chance to meet some of the instructors.
-Prospective students will also take a lead belay test.
+Prospective students will also take a few quick tests, including a lead belay test.
 Feel free to bring your own harness and belay device, although we will provide it if you don't bring one.

 The second lecture is focused on logistics, planning, and basic instruction in the classroom environment.
-This lecture is open to accepted students and those on the wait list.
+This lecture is required for all accepted students and those on the wait list still looking to get into the program.

 - Ice climbing specific and general winter outdoor gear (during lectures)